AIRI-Institute/maestro-core/README.md

-# Maestro Core
+# MAESTRO Core

-This is Minimal subset of Maestro to demonstrate Maestro architecture.
+This is Minimal subset of MAESTRO to demonstrate MAESTRO architecture.

 Framework description is available here: https://airi-institute.github.io/maestro-cover